-Experimentation shows the tradeoff still exists after varying algorithms, parameters, traffic patterns and link loads [17].
-Figure 18 from [17] shows how flow completion times (FCT) are extended beyond the theoretical minimum FCT when using different ECN marking thresholds (Kmin, Kmax) in switches and using an RDMA WebSearch application as the input traffic load.
-Lower values for Kmin and Kmax will cause ECN markings to occur more quickly and force a flow to slow down.
-As seen in the figure, when using low ECN thresholds, small flows which are latency-sensitive have lower slowdown in FCT, while big flows which are typically bandwidth-hungry suffer from larger FCT slowdown.
-The trend is more obvious when the network load is higher (Figure 14-b when the average link load is 50%).
+Figure 19 - FCT slowdown distribution with different ECN thresholds, using WebSearch

+WebSearch traffic workload as the input.
+Lower values for Kmin and Kmax will cause ECN markings to occur more quickly and force a flow to slow down more aggressively.
+As seen in the figure, when using low ECN thresholds, small flows which are latency-sensitive have lower FCT slowdown, while big flows which are typically bandwidth-hungry suffer from larger FCT slowdown.
+The trend is more obvious when the network load is higher (Figure 19-b when the average link load is 50%).